Forbes Burton → Free Resources → Advice & Insights → HMRC Time To Pay Arrangements – All You Need To Know

 HMRC Time to Pay arrangements overview

-If your business is struggling to pay its corporation taxes, PAYE or VAT, an HMRC Time to Pay Arrangement is way of giving it more time to pay them back.
+If your business is struggling to pay its corporation taxes, PAYE or VAT, an HMRC Time to Pay Arrangement is a way of giving it more time to pay them back.

 The ability to pay taxes such as PAYE and VAT is one of the first things directors fall behind on when a company is facing problems with cash flow.